swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-13-initialize-git-and-dvc-for-local-training.md

 You fixed some of the previous issues:

-- [x] Data no longer needs manual download and is placed in the right directory.
+- [x] Dataset no longer needs manual download and is placed in the right directory.
-- [x] Codebase is versioned
+- [x] Codebase and dataset are versioned

-You can now safely continue to the next chapter.

 !!! abstract "Take away"